 The Computer Vision Group specialised in the development of automated inspection systems for printed circuit boards, involving a substantial robotics component.
-Special purpose machines were acquired, including in c.1982 a Smart Arms robot manipulator, in c.1989 a 16-node transputer system designed in the Department, and in c.1994 a Datacube MaxVideo VME-bus realtime image processor and Universal Machine Intelligence (UMI) RTX SCARA-configuration robot manipulator.
-The group's work was funded by the Advanced Manufacturing Technology (AMT) program supported by the Irish Government and EU structural funds, eventually resulting in the campus company M.V.
+Special purpose machines were acquired, including in c.1982 a Smart Arms robot manipulator, in c.1989 a 16-node transputer system designed in the department, and in c.1994 a Datacube MaxVideo VME-bus realtime image processor and Universal Machine Intelligence (UMI) RTX SCARA-configuration robot manipulator.
+Their work was funded by the Advanced Manufacturing Technology (AMT) program supported by the Irish Government and EU structural funds.
+It was eventually set up as the campus company M.V.
 Technology (later sold to Agilent, the instrument spinout of HP).

-Throughout this entire period Prof. J.G.Byrne conducted a long personal campaign to computerise TCD Library's 1872 Printed Accessions Catalogue (with entries in at least eighteen languages).
-This involved automatic optical character, word, language and lexicon recognition, eventually becoming the established online catalogue for the old accessions, with a highly-praised user interface.
+Throughout this entire period Prof.J.G.Byrne conducted a long personal campaign to computerise the TCD library 1872 accessions index (with entries in at least eighteen languages).
+This involved automatic optical character, word, language and lexicon recognition, eventually becoming the established online catalog for the old accessions, with a highly-praised user interface.

 On the theoretical side there was work on axiomatic programming, logic programming, particularly an implementation of Prolog and control of logic programs and formal methods.
 There was more application-oriented work on text compression and an implementation of COMAL, a language for use in secondary schools.
 In 1985 major funding was secured from the European Commission for ESPRIT project ToolUse (Project 510); a large group worked on this project for five years and it also spun off a software tools company, Generics.
-Throughout the 1980s an interesting avenue of research was pursued on lambda-calculus silicon compilation, with associated efforts on integrated circuit design (first with home-grown tools but ultimately Mentor Graphics) as well as 3-d line-drawing and solid-modelling graphics libraries.
+And throughout the 1980s an interesting avenue of research was pursued on lambda-calculus silicon compilation, with associated efforts on integrated circuit design (first with home-grown tools but ultimately Mentor Graphics) as well as 3-d line-drawing and solid-modelling graphics libraries.

-The first hardware research in the Department was to design a wirewrap input/output board for the Burroughs B1714 to connect it to the IBM 360/44.
+The first hardware research in the department was to design an input/output board for the Burroughs B1714.
 Next a Pascal-oriented microprocessor (POMP) was designed and built.
 Then a number of NS32000-based projects were conducted, initially on the theme of instruction-set virtualisation, and later on the design and construction of the first Irish Unix workstation (Trinity Workstation), ten of which were used for teaching purposes.
 This was followed towards the end of the 1980s by work on transputers, shared-memory multiprocessors and SCI (scalable coherent interconnect), along with related fault-tolerance and redundant storage arrays.
 From the mid-1990s work began on Beowulf clusters running Linux plus messaging libraries such as MPI or PVM, starting with a 4-node prototype cluster using SCSI as interconnect.
-A 16-node Beowulf cluster plus custom-built RAID storage was constructed c.1997, with strong support from Prof. J.G.Byrne, for use by the Department.
+A 16-node Beowulf cluster plus custom-built RAID storage was constructed c.1997, with strong support from Prof.J.G.Byrne, for use by the department.
 This was superceded by a number of increasingly sophisticated clusters and storage systems, eventually with about 2k Intel x86 cores and over 600TB of storage serving both the Grid-Ireland infrastructure and supporting CERN LHC computing.
-A substantial portion of all this became the basis of the School of Computer Science and Statistics (SCSS) School Cloud, the remainder supporting the LOFAR radiotelescope in Birr.
-For all of these and many other hardware, sliderule, software and literature items see the online SCSSTreasures catalog of The John Gabriel Byrne Computer Science Collection.
+A substantial portion of all this became the basis of the SCSS School Cloud, the remainder supporting the LOFAR radiotelescope in Birr.
+For all of these hardware items see elsewhere in this catalog.